NassyKova/Cocktail/README.md

 <img src="./docs/whatsapp/DFD_AAD.png" alt="DFD AAD discussion"><br/>
 This, of course, did not stop us.
 Oh no, we were excited, we were on a roll!
 Upon further discussion we realised that with the initial funcionality of the app we could get rid of the user login and just have an open website but with a discreet admin login available to those with authorisation. <br>

-The final DFD is compiled thusly
+The final DFD is compiled thusly<br>
 <img src="./docs/DFDs/ShkrDFD-final.png" alt="Finalized DFD">